SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 Almost.

 But at night, in whatever tent or barracks or temporary quarters I was given, I would lie awake and test myself.
-The Yavapai words for grandmother, for the river, for home—I repeated them under my breath until exhaustion settled in.
+I repeated the Yavapai words for grandmother, for the river, for home under my breath until exhaustion settled in.
 If I stumbled, I began again, determined not to let them vanish.

 I lived in terror of the day when I would reach for a word and find nothing there, when the Yavapai language would be gone and I would have nothing left to hold.

----

 In the summer of 1876, I was eleven years old, and Lieutenant Bishop took me north with the Fifth Cavalry to fight the Sioux.